containerd/nerdbox/README.md

   <img alt="logo" src="docs/images/nerdbox.svg">
 </picture>

-__(Experimental)__ Nerdbox is a containerd runtime which isolates container processes using a virtual machine.
+___(Experimental)___ nerdbox (contaiNERD sandBOX) is a containerd runtime shim which isolates container processes using a virtual machine.
 It is designed for running containers cross platform and with enhanced security.

+ - Works with containerd running on native host
+ - Runs Linux containers on Linux, macOS, and soon Windows
+ - EROFS support on all platforms
+ - Rootless by default
+ - Allows one VM per container for maximum isolation
+ - Multiple containers per VM for maximum efficiency ___coming soon___

 nerdbox is a _prospective_ **non-core** sub-project of containerd.